webcompat/webcompat.com/CONTRIBUTING.md

  Try to take care to follow existing conventions.
 Some of these are defined in an [.editorconfig](https://github.com/webcompat/webcompat.com/blob/master/.editorconfig) file.
 You can download the plugin for your editor here http://editorconfig.org/#download

 ### Python
-As we are still very early in the project, we do not have yet that much conventions for naming, routes, APIs.
-In doubt, ask us or open an issue.
+As we are still very early in the project, we do not yet have that many conventions for naming, routes, APIs.
+If in doubt, ask us or open an issue.
 All Python code should pass [pep8](http://pep8.readthedocs.org/en/1.4.6/intro.html).

 You can check this by installing the pep8 module.